oneal2000/DRAGIN/README.md

 | --------------- | ------------------------------------------ | ------- |
 | `es_index_name` | The name of the index in the Elasticsearch | `wiki`  |

-If you are using SGPT as the retriever, you should also include the following parameters
+If you are using SGPT as the retriever, you should also include the following parameters.

 | Parameter                 | Meaning                               | example                                                   |
 | ------------------------- | ------------------------------------- | --------------------------------------------------------- |